 Finding ways to remember

-Paying tribute to the person is a great way of maintaining a bond with them after death.
-Looking at pictures, visiting meaningful places or gathering in their name are all great ways to honour their memory.
+Remembering the person, perhaps in happier times, is a way of maintaining a bond with them after death.
+You could look at pictures, visiting meaningful places or organise a gathering or activity in their name.
 You can also find more suggestions for remembering someone who has died in our guide.

 Developing ‘rituals’ such as creating lasting memorials or acts such as lighting a candle at a certain time each week is another way to maintain the relationship you had with the person who died.